 Key Driver(s): Superstructured Organizations; Globally Connected World.

-According to GlobalWorkplaceAnalytics.com, remote work among the non-self-employed population has grown by 173% since 2005.
+According to CareersWiki, between 2015 and 2020, there was a 44% growth in the number of remote work opportunities.
 This means 4.7 million employees (3.4% of the workforce) now work from home at least half the time.
-The same research finds 50% of the US workforce holds a job compatible with at least partial remote work – so this trend will only increase.
+The same research finds 99% of workers want remote work to be a part of their careers – so this trend will only increase.
 Clearly, being able to collaborate effectively in virtual environments will continue to be a skill worth developing.